Types of Degrees MRI Technician Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Magnetic Resonance Imaging (MRI) Technology/Technician, too.
-About 0.5% of those with this major are international students.
+Magnetic Resonance Imaging (MRI) Technology/Technician appeals to people across the globe.
+About 1.2% of those with this major are international students.

 How Much Do MRI Technician Majors Make?

 Magnetic Resonance Imaging (MRI) Technology/Technician majors often go into careers with median salaries of $72,230.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.